pkerpedjiev/emptypipes/_posts/2015-01-17-python-vs-scala-vs-spark.md

 to benefit from parallelization, given Scala's already fast execution, or that something strange is going on with the settings and the operations performed by the master node are being run concurrently even when there are less worker nodes available.

 This doesn't appear to be case as running both the master and worker nodes on a machine with only four cores and allowing only one worker core actually led to faster execution than on the 24-core machine used for the previous benchmarks (presumably because of the different processors in each, i5 vs Xeon).
+A more comprehensive test would require running the master node on a single core machine and placing the workers on separate more capable computers.
+I'll save that for another day though.

 #### Conclusion